 Decision making is by consensus with agreed levels of autonomy.
-We meet twice a week as a community, in the sensory meetings we ‘contemplate’ any issues on the contemplanda and on thursdays we have a decision making meeting informed by the feelings of the Tuesday meeting.
+We meet twice a week as a community, in the sensory meetings we ‘contemplate’ any issues on the contemplanda and on Thursdays we have a decision making meeting informed by the feelings of the Sensory meeting.
 We are a specially authorised society with charitable status and our AGM is usually in April or May.
 The Society is governed by its members through a Committee of Management which liaises with the community representatives via a monthly meeting.

 If you are interested in learning more about living at Braziers check our vacancies page.
 Becoming a resident can take quite some time and all candidates for vacancies are required to complete our application form before being invited on one or two visits, after short-listing by the community – the selected applicant is then offered a 3 or 6 month trial period, which may lead to an offer of residency.